-- 1 You must select six courses in Year 11. - 2 It is compulsory to study an English course, ATAR or General or Literature. - 3 You must choose at least one course from each of List A (arts/languages/social science) and List B (mathematics/science/ technology). - 4 Students who do not intend to study four ATAR courses in Year 12 should consider one of the four AQF Certificate II courses in Year 11; Certificate II in Business, Certificate II in Information, Digital Media and Technology, Certificate II in Sport Coaching or Certificate II in Sport & Recreation. - 5 Choose courses in which you can achieve at least a C grade. - 6 Be realistic in your choice.
-Seek advice from teachers, school psychologists and Heads of House. - 7 Choose courses which have interested you in the past and which you have enjoyed. - 8 Choose courses that are the pre-requisite courses for the tertiary courses which interest you. - 9 Choose courses that keep your options open.
+- 1 You must select six courses in Year 11. - 2 It is compulsory to study an English course, either ATAR, General, Literature or EALD. - 3 You must choose at least one course from each of List A (arts/languages/social science) and List B (mathematics/science/ technology). - 4 Choose courses in which you can achieve at least a C grade. - 5 Be realistic in your choice.
+Seek advice from teachers, school psychologists and Heads of House. - 6 Choose courses which have interested you in the past and which you have enjoyed. - 7 Choose courses that are the pre-requisite courses for the tertiary courses which interest you. - 8 Choose courses that keep your options open.
 In other words, choose a group of courses which cover the pre-requisites for as wide a range of university or TAFE courses as possible.
-Remember that a wide range of alternative pathways to university do not require an ATAR.
-See page 12. - 10 Note the unacceptable course combinations given on page 9.
+Remember that a wide range of alternative pathways to university do not require an ATAR. - 9 Note the unacceptable course combinations given on page 10.
 These combinations are unacceptable in relation to the calculation of the ATAR.
-Both courses may be chosen, but the result in only one course may be used to calculate the ATAR. - 11 Students wishing to pursue tertiary education with a private training provider or TAFE college should refer to the advice on pages 15 and 16 and the information about the CareerLink Programme on page 17.
+Both courses may be chosen, but the result in only one course may be used to calculate the ATAR. - 10 Students wishing to pursue tertiary education with a private training provider or TAFE college should refer to the advice on pages 17 and 18 and the information about the CareerLink Programme on page 19.
 It is important to examine the specific entrance criteria very carefully, to optimise opportunities for selection to the desired course.